beingbing/Quote-app/readme.md

     - Everything which you build, after bundling, its a static website.
 Hence we need a `static site host` i.e., a hosting partner, which can serve static websites.
 - Server configurations
+    - configure servers properly to work with SPA static websites (look below for details).

 ```
 Note: static website mean, that it is made only of HTML, CSS and JS.
-No server side code is involved.
+No server side code
+is involved.
 ```

+## difference between server-side routing and client-side routing

+### client-side routing -
+Once the React app is loaded the react-router code will analyze URL entered, and bring up corresponding page/component to get rendered.

+### server-side routing -
+Whatever URL is requested by user (if it has some query params) the Server will look for page corresponding to that URL only.
+Which is not the behaviour we want in SPA.
+In SPA, we want that whatever URL is entered, server returns the index.html page (irrespective of what query-params and sub-routes are present), then, once index.html page is loaded and application is in action then react-router code will judge the URL automatically and will load the corresponding page/component.

+So, we want if request is made for the first time for our website, then only domain name is taken into account and index.html is returned by the server.

+So all requesting URLs should be re-written to return index.html in case of an SPA.